 You can make DEI work for your team with just a few simple steps.
 What DEI is and why you should want to make it work will be discussed in detail in this article.

-Diversity, equity, and inclusion (DEI) are buzzwords that are frequently little more than a once-a-year training requirement in the business world of today.
+Diversity, equity, and inclusion (DEI) can seem like buzzwords that frequently require little more than a once-a-year training requirement in today’s work environment.
 However, the truth is that when you prioritize DEI, your entire organization benefits, even the bottom line.

 While there isn’t a single set of guidelines for implementing a successful DEI program at your organization, you may start by knowing what DEI is and its benefits.